-- The consumer has financial obligations.
-In that case, establish first the original credit or loan amount.
-Then deduct 2% of that amount each month from the maximum permitted financing burden.
-This applies to the remaining term of the financial obligation. - The consumer could have a financial obligation that cannot change during the term.
-In that case, deduct at least the actual costs the consumer pays for this from the maximum permitted financing burden. - The consumer has a financial obligation for the residual debt from the sale of the home.
-In that case, reduce the maximum permitted financial burden by the net monthly payment for this financial obligation. - The consumer pays rent for a mobile home pitch.
-In that case, reduce the maximum permitted financial burden by the rent.
+- The consumer has financial obligations: - In that case, establish first the original credit or loan amount. - Then deduct 2% of that amount each month from the maximum permitted financing burden.
+This applies to the remaining term of the financial obligation.
+The consumer could have a financial obligation that cannot change during the term.
+In that case, deduct at least the actual costs the consumer pays for this from the maximum permitted financing burden. - The consumer has a financial obligation for the residual debt from the sale of the home: - In that case, reduce the maximum permitted financial burden by the net monthly payment for this financial obligation. - The consumer pays rent for a mobile home pitch: - In that case, reduce the maximum permitted financial burden by the rent. - The consumer has financial obligations relating to a student loan: - In that case, take account of the instalment amount that the Dutch Education Executive Agency (DUO) requires the consumer to pay in interest and to repay the student loan. - If an NHG-backed loan is in place which is fully or partially tax-deductible, calculate the surcharge in accordance with Article 3a(2) of the Temporary Arrangement for Mortgage Credit.
+Multiply the surcharge by the instalment amount that the consumer must pay. - The student loan is still increasing because the student is still studying or does not yet need to repay the loan: - In that case, use the instalment amount according to DUO.
+Or make a realistic estimate of the ultimate monthly instalment based on the total debt at the end of the study period.
+Include in your calculation the interest on the student loan and the remaining term of the student loan.

-C.7.16.2 What costs do you not deduct from the maximum permitted financing burden?
+C.7.15.2 What costs do you not deduct from the maximum permitted financing burden?